Skip to main content

 Grade 2 and Grade 8

-During these 60-minute, engaging and presentations, Peel educators will use interactive discussions and activities to teach students:
+During these 60-minute, engaging and presentations, Peel Region educators will use interactive discussions and activities to teach students:

 • Where our drinking water comes from.